Erasmi Roterodami Encomium Moriae

 Erasmi Roterodami Encomium Moriae – Henning Oppermann – Kunstmuseum Basel (Basel, Switzerland)

-Biting mockery at the time of the Renaissance: witty criticism of the Church and society adorned with marginal drawings by Ambrosius Holbein and Hans Holbein the Younger
+Biting mockery at the time of the Protestant Reformation: Erasmus of Rotterdam's personal copy of his witty criticism of the church and society, decorated with artistic marginal drawings by Hans Holbein the Younger

 1. The satirical work attacks superstitions, the Catholic Church, and various European traditions